-There is some potential for desert bighorn sheep to be directly impacted by the project, primarily by collision with work vehicles.
-This is likely a minor risk.
-The larger direct impact is related to the permanent removal of forage within the project footprint.
+There would be some potential for desert bighorn sheep to be directly impacted by the project, primarily by collision with work vehicles.
+This would likely be a minor risk.
+The larger direct impact would be related to the permanent removal of forage within the project footprint.
 While most of their time is spent in the adjacent hills, there are some occurrences of desert bighorn sheep moving down into the flatter adjacent lands onto the project site.
 There is not enough known about the seasonal foraging use of certain plant species by desert bighorn sheep, and the importance of these plant species during drought years is not known.
 Further, only a fraction of the South Soda Mountain herd was collared; therefore, while the collar data provide good insights into how the herd selects and uses the habitat, there may be important segments of the South Soda Mountain population that utilize the surrounding habitat differently that are not identified with this dataset.
 The project would result in a direct loss of possible foraging habitat.
 These impacts would be significant without mitigation.
-With the implementation of APM BIO-37, MM BIO-2, MM

-BIO-4, MM BIO-6, MM BIO-24, MM BIO-25, and MM BIO-26, these impacts would be less than significant.
+With the implementation of APM BIO-37, MM BIO-2, MM BIO-5, MM BIO-8, MM BIO-23, MM BIO-24, and MM BIO-25, these impacts would be less than significant with mitigation.